Confess your faults one to another, (James 5:16)

 We need to examine ourselves carefully and see where we need to improve in order that God will be happy with us, because when all the broth is boiled out, that's our true purpose here on earth (Rom 8:8; Rev 4:11).

-It is said that each and every one of us on earth has a purpose to fulfil.
+It is said that each and every one of us on earth has a purpose to fulfill.
 I don't see this in Scripture at all.
 In fact I see just the opposite, that we are dust.
 Obviously there were some people who were created for a purpose, Moses being one of these of course.
 And we have this from Jeremiah:

 4Then the word of the LORD came unto me, saying, 5Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.
 (Jer 1:)